iTwin/itwinjs-core/docs/learning/transformer/branching-imodels.md

 The *Target Scope Element* is the element in the target iModel of a transformation that represents the source repository as a whole, and is therefore used as the scope of [ExternalSourceAspect]($backend)s.
 Typically creating a branch iModel includes inserting a new
-[RepositoryLink]($backend) and [ExternalSource]($backend) pair representing the master, and then all forward synchronization transformations will use the master-representing ExternalSource as the Target Scope Element by setting the [IModelTransformOptions.targetScopeElementId]($backend) option.
+[RepositoryLink]($backend) and [ExternalSource]($backend) pair representing the master, and then all forward synchronization transformations will use the master-representing ExternalSource as the Target Scope Element by setting the `targetScopeElementId` option in the [IModelTransformOptions]($tranformer) option.

 It is possible to not specify a `targetScopeElementId` for a branch transformation, which will default to using the target's root subject as the targetScopeElement.